agera-edc/RegistrationService/docs/developer/decision-records/2022-06-13-registration-service-api/README.md

 The Registration Service is written in Java and uses the runtime framework and modules from [EDC](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector).

-## OpenAPI
+## OpenApi

-The Registration Service API definition is available in an [Open API yaml file](../../../../resources/openapi/yaml/registration-service.yaml).
+The Registration Service API definition is available in an [OpenApi yaml file](../../../../resources/openapi/yaml/registration-service.yaml).

 ## API Rest client